GrigorisTzortzakis/Statistical-signal-processing-and-machine-learning/README.md

 #### Question 1.3.2 - LMS Filter Coefficients

-The LMS algorithm is implemented with 4 coefficients, initialized to zero.
+The LMS algorithm is implemented with 4 coefficients, initialized to zero and a step size of μ=0.1μmax.
 The results are as follows:

 **Result:**